01-edu/public/subjects/graphql/README.md

   - `PASS` and `FAIL` ratio
   - Attempts for each exercise

-Any other information you desire to display it is welcome and will be noted.
+Any other information you desire to display is welcome and will be noted.

 ### Hosting